Android2771/actors-fyp/README.md

 })
 ```

+### closeConnection
-**closeConnection**: Closes the established WebSocket connection
+Closes the established WebSocket connection
 ```js
 closeConnection()
 ```

+### spawnRemote
-**spawnRemote**: Spawns an actor remotely on the node specified by a rameter.
+Spawns an actor remotely on the node specified by a rameter.
 The programmer will identify the node by specifying its network number as seen by the network.

 This function can only be used following init
 ```js